8base/passwordles-email-auth-auth0-tutorial/READme.md

 #### src/resolvers/passwordlessAuthStart/handler.js

-The `otpStart` method we delared in our `src/utils/auth0.js` module is going to do most of the work here.
+The `otpStart` method we declared in our `src/utils/auth0.js` module is going to do most of the work here.
 However, let's go ahead and import it and make sure that we're correctly accessing our resolver inputs and response objects.

 ```js
 import auth0 from '../../utils/auth0'